Matching Dogs to Clients

 Courthouse Facility Dogs

-Since 2010, our Courthouse Dogs program has placed 14 dogs in criminal justice settings in New Mexico, Arizona and California.
+Since 2010, our Courthouse Dogs program has placed 26 dogs in criminal justice settings in New Mexico, Arizona, California, Texas and DC.
 Courthouse dogs specifically work with crime victims, predominantly children, in helping to foster a safer and more comfortable environment as they provide depositions and give testimony in court.

 These dedicated canines also provide stress relief and cuddly empathy on the job to the special investigators, victims’ advocates, prosecutors, district attorneys and defense attorneys who are involved in the investigation and prosecution of domestic violence and alleged crimes against children.

 Warrior Canine Connection™ (WCC™) teaches warriors with combat injuries how to train service dogs for other veterans with disabilities.
 The dogs are trained to provide mobility support and to offer constant, non-judgmental, healing companionship to minds and bodies ravaged by war.

 ADW is the first service dog agency in the United States to work with the Veterans’ Court Program and is partnered with the national WCC™ at Walter Reed National Military Medical Center and the National Intrepid Center of Excellence.

 Veteran recipients of ADW dogs have served in Vietnam, the Persian Gulf, Iraq and Afghanistan.